-In the second quarter of 2020 we learned that niche publishers saw a 79% increase in subscriptions due to the COVID-19 pandemic.
-When we ran year-over-year numbers in October, the publishing partners we work with saw growth anywhere from 30% to 108%.
-From the looks of it, people will be continuing to consume content more from home for the foreseeable future.
-In fact, in 2020 24 newspapers and magazines reached the 100,000 digital-only subscriber club, according to Press Gazette.
+In the first big wave of the COVID-19 pandemic, the second quarter of 2020, we learned niche publishers saw a 79% increase in subscriptions.
+When we ran year-over-year numbers in the second wave, in October of 2020, the publishing partners we work with saw growth anywhere from 30% to 108%.
+In 2020 24 newspapers and magazines reached the 100,000 digital-only subscriber club.
 In this group, some big magazines make the list: The Economist, Barron’s, The Atlantic, The New Yorker, Wired, and National Geographic.

 It is the outcome of a perfect storm.
 Amazon taught consumers to use credit cards, Apple got people to buy digital music and movies, and Netflix convinced them that paying for premium content was a good idea.
 Subscriptions boomed in 2020.
-The election cycle and the Trump administration made it clear that there was news … and there was fake news.
-This has been extrapolated to high-quality content that is accurate and reliable, while other forms of content can be downright dangerous.
+The trend continued in 2021, and we expect it to continue on an upward trend in 2022.

-The Value in Building Premium Magazine Membership Programs in 2021
+The Value in Building Premium Magazine Membership Programs in 2022

-Moving into 2021, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content, and their customer relationships.
+Moving into 2022, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content, and their customer relationships.

-As a 15+ year veteran of the publishing industry, I’ve learned that consumer revenue is more predictable and more compatible with the goals of most successful publishing organizations.
+As a four-decade veteran of the publishing industry, I’ve learned that consumer revenue is more predictable and more compatible with the goals of most successful publishing organizations.
 Our content producers revel in producing high-quality accurate content that is completely aligned with reader needs.
 Suffice to say, that advertising revenue has no such alignment.